 Check the seasoning and stir in the chopped parsley.

-Rub each side of the squash shell with a little olive oil and spoon enough of the stuffing into the cavity to fill it.
+Rub each side of the squash shell with olive oil and spoon enough stuffing into the cavity to fill it.

-If you do have any spare stuffing, pop it into the fridge for later, although though, I hardly had any left.
+If you have any spare stuffing, pop it into the fridge for step 9 of this recipe.
+I hardly had any left.

-Now, carefully put the two halves of the squash back together and tie them with string at intervals to secure it.
+Carefully fit the two halves of the squash back together, then tie them with butcher's string at intervals to hold them in place.

-Put onto a board and carve and serve with the usual trimmings.
+Put onto a board, carve and serve with the usual trimmings.

 Butternut Squash with Feta